OlympusDAO/olympus-frontend/README.md

 ## Unit Testing

 Unit tests are co-located with source code with naming convention `*.unit.test.js`.

-Jest is the test driver.
-Unit tests are isolated from integration dependencies via mocks; including Web3 RPC APIs and smart contract interactions.
-No local blockchain node is expected to run for unit testing.
-Hard Hat is not required.
+We use the [React Jest](https://jestjs.io/docs/tutorial-react) test driver.

-To run all unit test and see coverage report:
+To run all unit test and see a coverage report:

 ```
 yarn test:unit
 ```

 Note that the focus of unit testing is to excersize all paths through the code hosted in this repo and **only** code hosted in this repo.
-To the extend possible, unit tests should abstract out dependencies such as remote API calls and crypto wallet APIs via [`mock functions`](https://jestjs.io/docs/mock-functions).
+To the extend possible, unit tests should abstract out dependencies such as remote API calls as well as crypto wallet APIs via [`mock functions`](https://jestjs.io/docs/mock-functions).

+Coverage thresholds are enforced via CI checks.
+If a new PR introduces regression in code coverage, the CI will fail.
+The goal is to keep us at a minimum level of test automation coverage as we introduce new code into the repo.
+To see the current coverage thresholds, see the `coverageThreshold` in [`package.json`](package.json).

-For integration testing automation that runs browser and remote API code as well as our own code, see the E2E test section below.
+For integration testing automation that runs browser and remote API code as well as our own code, see the End-to-end (E2E) testing section below.

 ## Rinkeby Testing